-Table 6.3 presents a summary of the regional groundwater chemistry associated with each hydrostratigraphic unit occurring within the WSGP area from OGIA (2016c).
+Table 6-3 presents a summary of the regional groundwater chemistry associated with each hydrostratigraphic unit occurring within the WSGP area from OGIA (2021).
 Generally, the range of Total Dissolved Solids (TDS), used as an indicator of salinity, has a broad range across the Basin.

-Hydrostratigraphic Unit OGIA (2016c) Description Bungil Formation Fresh to brackish water.
-Mean TDS of 450 mg/L with a range of between 70 and 7,500 mg/L. Mooga Sandstone Fresh to brackish water.
-Mean TDS of 450 mg/L with a range of between 70 and 7,500 mg/L. Mooga Sandstone is fresh to brackish and dominated by Sodium-Bicarbonate, but becomes Chloride-rich in the north.
-Orallo Formation Fresh to saline conditions with TDS ranging from 75 to 20,000 mg/L, mean of 1,700 mg/L. Gubberamunda Sandstone Fresh to brackish water.
-Mean TDS of 450 mg/L with a range of between 70 and 7500 mg/L. Mean TDS ranges between 480 to 1,160 mg/L, depending on location category.
-Westbourne Formation Characterised by fresh to saline groundwater (TDS mean of 1,500 mg/L), ranging from 150 to 19,000 mg/L. Springbok Sandstone Fresh to brackish water quality, with a mean TDS of 1,000 mg/L (ranging between 200 and 7,000 mg/L).
-WCM Fresh to saline groundwater, TDS ranges from 30 to 18,000 mg/L, with a mean TDS of around 3,000 mg/L. Hutton Sandstone TDS ranges from 70 to 16,000 mg/L, with a mean TDS of around 1,600 mg/L, low-salinity calcium and magnesium bicarbonate type water in the recharge areas, to a relatively high-salinity sodium-chloride type water in discharge areas.
-Evergreen Formation Low salinity (TDS) and concentrations of sodium and chloride, TDS ranges from 80 to 670 mg/L, with a mean TDS of around 260 mg/L Precipice Sandstone Precipice Sandstone has the freshest groundwater in the Surat CMA, salinity ranges from 50 to 850 mg/L with a mean salinity (TDS) of 193 mg/L
+Hydostratigraphic Unit OGIA (2021) Description Bungil Formation Fresh to brackish groundwater.
+Mean TDS of 450 mg/L with a range between 70 and 7,500 mg/L. Mooga Sandstone Fresh to brackish groundwater.
+Mean TDS of 450 mg/L with a range between 70 and 7,500 mg/L. Mooga Sandstone dominated by Sodium-Bicarbonate, but becomes Chloride-rich in the north.
+Orallo Formation Fresh to saline groundwater.
+Mean TDS of 1,700 mg/L with a range between 75 and 20,000 mg/L. Gubberamunda Sandstone Fresh to brackish groundwater.
+Mean TDS of 450 mg/L with a range between 70 and 7500 mg/L. However, depending on location category Mean TDS ranges between 480 to 1,160 mg/L. Westbourne Formation Fresh to saline groundwater.
+Mean TDS of 1,500 mg/L with a range between 150 to 19,000 mg/L. Springbok Sandstone Fresh to brackish groundwater.
+Mean TDS of 1,000 mg/L with a range between 200 and 7,000 mg/L. WCM Fresh to saline groundwater.
+Mean TDS ~3,000 mg/L with a range between 30 to 18,000 mg/L. Hutton Sandstone Fresh to saline groundwater.
+Mean TDS of ~1,600 mg/L with a range between 70 to 16,000 mg/L. Low-salinity calcium and magnesium bicarbonate type water in the recharge areas, to a relatively high-salinity sodium-chloride type water in discharge areas.
+Evergreen Formation Fresh groundwater.
+Mean TDS of ~260 mg/L with a range between 80 to 670 mg/L. Dominated by sodium and chloride.
+Precipice Sandstone Fresh groundwater.
+Mean TDS of 193 mg/L with a range between 50 to 850 mg/L. Precipice Sandstone is the lowest TDS aquifer in the Surat CMA.

-Table 6.3: Summary of Groundwater Chemistry for each Hydrostratigraphic Units
+Table 6-3: Summary of Groundwater Chemistry for each Hydrostratigraphic Units

-Figure 6.2 presents a Piper diagram for each of the formations sampled within the baseline assessment.
+Figure 6-2 presents a Piper diagram for each of the formations sampled within the baseline assessment.
 There is generally a distinction between the water chemistry for the formations overlying the WCM (Orallo Formation, Gubberamunda Sandstone) and the other formations presented, which show a strong sodium-chloride signature, while the upper formations indicate a sodium-bicarbonate water type.